Reserve Your Spot with Confidence! Full Refunds with 24 Hrs Notice. Reschedule at any point, even after tour, if space allows!

 O'Hare Airport to Downtown Chicago

-This post is about how to get to downtown Chicago from O’Hare International Airport (ORD).
+As a local tour guide for Chicago, allow me to help you get to downtown Chicago from O’Hare International Airport (ORD).

-If you're flying in or out of Midway, we have a post on that as well.
+If you're flying in or out of Midway, I have a post on how to do that as well.

 Disclosure: While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.